-Currently there is only one subnet (the default subnet.)
+Currently there is only one subnet (the Primary Network.)
 We want to allow users to create their own subnets, which may impose requirements upon those that validate the subnet.

 Governable Transaction Fees